VickiLanger/OpenGates/site/versions/1/checklist.md

 - [ ] Have pronoun stickers available at badge pickup
 - [ ] Avoid sexually explicit branding and humor
 - [ ] Designated sensory-friendly quiet space
-- [ ] alcohol should never be the main part of the social hour
+- [ ] Alcohol should never be the main part of the social hour
 - [ ] Warn before discussion/images of triggering/traumatic topics AND allow people to leave ([ref](https://sites.lsa.umich.edu/inclusive-teaching-sandbox/wp-content/uploads/sites/853/2021/02/An-Introduction-to-Content-Warnings-and-Trigger-Warnings-Draft.pdf))